GenoML/genoml.github.io/docs/guides/harmonization.md

 ---

 :::info
-This step is necessary for testing/validation with an external dataset.
+This step is necessary for [testing and validation](/docs/guides/validation) with an external dataset.
 You can skip this step if you don't have an external validation dataset.
 :::

 To properly test how your model performs on a dataset it's never seen before (but you start with different PLINK binaries), we have created the harmonization step that will: